Harlan Coben Deal Breaker Download Pdf

 I loved the dry humour of the lead character, Myron Bolitar, who with his sidekick, Will, could get jobs as stand up comedians no problem.

-This is Harlan Coben debut novel and I had no idea what to expect when starting out on this book.
+Myron is a sports agent and Will is an This is Harlan Coben debut novel and I had no idea what to expect when starting out on this book.
 Now I'll have high expectations of the next book I read.

 By any standards this is a highly entertaining read.
 The plot turns and twists enough to keep you guessing.
 Just when you think you've got a hold of it, it turns again.